ArenKDesai/Aren-s-Notes/graphics lec.md

 ## Textures
 Here's how you use textures in Three.js:
 1. Make a geometry.
 This is the base mesh that will be given a texture.
 2. Get a picture.
-We can
+Or, more realistically, downlaod a